Freemasonry in Costa Rica: History

-From 1865 to 1870 of 31 deputies, 28 were Masons, 10 judges of the Supreme Court of Justice 9 belonged to Freemasonry, as well as 15 of 16 ministers and 6 presidents of the period were 5.
+From 1865 to 1870, 28 out of 31 deputies, 9 out of the 10 judges of the Supreme Court of Justice, 15 out of 16 ministers and 5 out of 6 presidents were Masons.

-The number of freemasons in public office is decreasing with time, for the parliamentary period from 1864 to 1866 only 4 of 22 deputies would be Freemasons (18%).
+The number of Freemasons in public office is decreasing with time: for example, from 1864 to 1866, only 4 of 22 deputies would be Freemasons (18%).
 Between 1864 and 1900 the number of Freemasons in the Parliament would range between 14% (1866-1868 and 1872-1874) to 34% (1884-1886).
-These percentages seem to disprove the accusations made by Catholic publications of the time such as Eco Católico where they affirmed that 90% of the deputies were freemasons.
+These percentages seem to disprove the accusations made by Catholic publications of the time, such as Eco Católico, which affirmed that 90% of the deputies were Freemasons.

-Where they did have much more space was in the Executive Power, from 1865 to 1906 presidents José María Castro Madriz, Bruno Carranza, Tomás Guardia (although he would retire later), José Antonio Pinto Castro, Salvador Lara Zamora, Próspero Fernández Oreamuno, Bernardo Soto Alfaro and Ascensión Esquivel Ibarra were Freemasons.
-During their governments their cabinets would be made up of a number of freemasons that would range between 58% (Esquivel administration) to 86% (Guardia's).
-In any case, the situation would change from 1899 with the consecutive conservative governments of José Joaquín Rodríguez Zeledón (1890-1894) and his son-in-law Rafael Yglesias (1894-1902), under whose governments there seemed to be no influence of Freemasonry or important ministers belonging to it.
+However, they were more established in the executive power branch: from 1865 to 1906, presidents José María Castro Madriz, Bruno Carranza, Tomás Guardia (although he would retire later), José Antonio Pinto Castro, Salvador Lara Zamora, Próspero Fernández Oreamuno, Bernardo Soto Alfaro and Ascensión Esquivel Ibarra were all Freemasons.
+During their governments, their cabinets would be made up of a number of Freemasons, ranging between 58% (in Esquivel's administration) to 86% (in Guardia's).
+The situation changed in 1899, under the consecutive conservative governments of José Joaquín Rodríguez Zeledón (1890-1894) and his son-in-law Rafael Yglesias (1894-1902), where there seemed to be no Masonic influence.

-During the historical period from 1865 to 1899, a series of republican and secularizing political reforms began in Costa Rica that promoted liberal ideas embraced by the social highclass of the time.
+Between 1865 and 1899, a series of republican and secularizing political reforms began in Costa Rica that promoted liberal ideas embraced by the higher social classes of the time.
 Many of these liberal reforms that would shape the country were promoted by followers of Costa Rican Freemasonry.

-This would cause that for the 20th century Freemasonry would be homologated with liberalism and they would be seen as consubstantial with one another.
-On this would say the archbishop of San José Monsignor Víctor Manuel Sanabria Martínez:
+Due to this, throughout the 20 century, Freemasonry was associated with liberalism and they two would be seen as consubstantial with one another.
+Of this, the archbishop of San José, Monsignor Víctor Manuel Sanabria Martínez, said:

 Freemasonry was among us the organized group of the liberalería [sic], was the instrument of expression of liberalism, freemasonry was trumpet of liberalism, and also political body, Freemasonry is a purely capitalist instrument.